If you want your law practice to run smoother, you need to start documenting workflows.

 Improving the workflow is part of the process and provides the greatest payoff.

-After creating the initial documentation, you (or someone in your firm) should test the workflow.
+After documenting workflows initially, you (or someone in your firm) should test the workflow.

 Anyone should be able to do the job by referencing the written workflow.